 Spotify advertisers receive options for banner ads and video ads, using a similar model to YouTube.
 Users have to watch a large portion of the advertisement before accessing the content they can listen to or view on its platform.

 Spotify is a leading brand in the online streaming market, covering music and podcasts.
 It broke entertainment records by being the first platform to offer podcasters exclusive licensing deals to hos their content on its platform.

 Spotify competes with other online streaming services offering music and podcasts.
-Apple Music is the company's biggest competitor, and it's slowly eating into Spotify's market share.
-Some of its top competitors include the following companies.
+Apple Music is the company's biggest competitor, and it's steadily eating into Spotify's market share.
+Some of its other top competitors include the following companies.

 - Amazon Music